mattallion/TweetSentimentAnalysis/README.md

 The program then conducts a sentiment analysis and calculates a sentiment score for these relevant tweets.

 Feel free to customize the inputs (searchTerm and screenName).
+Don't use caps when entering a searchTerm.

 Note: you will need to enter your Tweepy authentication information.